 Hat Head National Park, North Coast

 Smoky Cape Lighthouse is not just an historic landmark.
 It’s home to a collection of Lighthouse Keeper’s cottages offering a range of B&B and self-contained accommodation.
-Its cliff-side location, just 5kms from South West Rocks, offers fantastic whale watching during winter, as well as easy access to beaches and hiking trails.
+Its cliff-side location, just 5kms from South West Rocks (between Port Macquarie and Coffs Harbour), offers fantastic whale watching during winter, as well as easy access to beaches and hiking trails.

 The 3-bedroom cottages accommodate up to 6 guests and begin at $520 for a two-night, stay.